Web Page Caching¶

 CodeIgniter lets you cache your pages in order to achieve maximum performance.

 Although CodeIgniter is quite fast, the amount of dynamic information you display in your pages will correlate directly to the server resources, memory, and processing cycles utilized, which affect your page load speeds.
-By caching your pages, since they are saved in their fully rendered state, you can achieve performance that nears that of static web pages.
+By caching your pages, since they are saved in their fully rendered state, you can achieve performance much closer to that of static web pages.

 How Does Caching Work?¶

 Caching can be enabled on a per-page basis, and you can set the length of time that a page should remain cached before being refreshed.
-When a page is loaded for the first time, the cache file will be written to your application/cache folder.
-On subsequent page loads the cache file will be retrieved and sent to the requesting user’s browser.
+When a page is loaded for the first time, the file will be cached using the currently configured cache engine.
+On subsequent page loads, the cache file will be retrieved and sent to the requesting user’s browser.
 If it has expired, it will be deleted and refreshed before being sent to the browser.

 To enable caching, put the following tag in any of your controller methods:

-Where $n is the number of minutes you wish the page to remain cached between refreshes.
+$n is the number of seconds you wish the page to remain

 The above tag can go anywhere within a method.
 It is not affected by the order that it appears, so place it wherever it seems most logical to you.
 Once the tag is in place, your pages will begin being cached.